 Your Subgrant Agreement is the formal agreement between Nevada Volunteers and your organization that outlines the expectations and requirements for both parties.
 It provides you with a thorough list of your financial, reporting, and programmatic requirements as a grantee.
 It is essential that you have read and understood this document and worked with your financial program representative to ensure that all compliance requirements are met.
 Funds are available based on the dates in the subgrant agreement and after the agreement is executed with signatures of both parties.
-Programs may not start prior to the actual start date of the approved grant period as listed in the subgrant agreement.
-If preaward costs are needed for a grantee to begin preparing to launch their program, a request for approval must be submitted in writing to Nevada Volunteers for approval of these costs prior to incurring such costs.
+Programs may not start performing work and may not incur costs prior to the actual start date of the approved grant period as listed in the subgrant agreement.
+If pre-award costs are needed for a grantee to begin preparing to launch their program, a request for approval must be submitted in writing to Nevada Volunteers for approval of these costs prior to incurring such costs.